suanPan-manual

 In this example, we demonstrate how to create arbitrary sections and perform analysis with nonlinear torsion and warping enabled.

-The relevant scripts can be downloaded.
+The relevant scripts can be .

 To represent conventional, bending moment only sections numerically, only geometry information, such as location and area, is required.
 This allows the usage of predefined basic shapes, such as rectangles, circles.
 And complex sections can be built up by using those basic shapes.
 However, such an approach is not practical for sections involving torsion and warping, as some important sectional properties can only be obtained by analysing the section as a whole.
 Hence, a general approach that only focuses on section discretisation is used.
 The discretisation refers to the division of the section into a number of fibres/cells.
 Those fibres are the smallest units that are used in numerical integration.
 The users shall provide the corresponding sectional properties.

 To obtain necessary sectional properties, a section analysis shall be performed.
-For arbitrary sections, often a general purpose FEA based method shall be used.
-This book provides a thorough discussion on relevant numerical methods.
+For arbitrary sections, often a general purpose FEA based method shall be used. book provides a thorough discussion on relevant numerical methods.

-The sectionproperties library implements such a method.
+The library implements such a method.
 It can be used to prepare data to be used in suanPan.

 Theory